Claymm/mobile-application-design-intro/PITCHME.md

 - iOS: actual pixels = dip * (screen density) / 163

 Effectively **1dip = 1px** on standard and **1dip = 2px** on retina display for iOS.

 ---

+Practically, people tend to design in 1x on Sketch.

+See resources linked.

+---